 Ticket Interception

 Moveworks continuously polls your information technology service management (ITSM) system for new unassigned tickets that it can resolve.
-When a user files a ticket through the self-service portal or via email, the bot can intercept these tickets and reach out in-chat with a solution the bot is confident can solve their issue.
+When a user files a ticket through the self-service portal or via email, the AI Assistant can intercept these tickets and reach out in-chat with a solution the AI Assistant is confident can solve their issue.
 It also leaves a comment on the ticket describing its proposed solution.

-If the bot is able to fully resolve the user’s issue, users can give acknowledgement in-chat by responding to the bot.
+If the AI Assistant is able to fully resolve the user’s issue, users can give acknowledgement in-chat by responding to the AI Assistant .
 Then, it will mark the ticket as resolved.
-If the bot’s solution does not solve the user's issue, they have the option to rephrase their issue and add a clarifying comment to the ticket.
+If the solution by the AI Assistant does not solve the user's issue, they have the option to rephrase their issue and add a clarifying comment to the ticket.

 When does Moveworks intercept a ticket?